syncfusion-content/winui-docs/winui/Kanban/getting-started.md

 ## Localization

-The WinUI Kanban allows localization of all the static default strings, enabling you to translate them into any supported language.
-For detailed steps on how to localize the default strings, refer to the following link: [Localization in WinUI controls](https://help.syncfusion.com/winui/common/localization).
+The WinUI Kanban control supports the localization of all static default strings, allowing you to translate them into any supported language.
+For detailed instructions on how to localize the default strings, refer to the following link: [Localization in WinUI controls](https://help.syncfusion.com/winui/common/localization).

 ## Right to Left (RTL)

-The WinUI Kanban supports RTL rendering, displaying text and the control’s layout from right to left.
-For more information on enabling RTL rendering refer to the following link: [Right to left in WinUI controls](https://help.syncfusion.com/winui/common/right-to-left).
+The WinUI Kanban control supports RTL (Right-to-Left) rendering, allowing both text and the control's layout to be displayed from right to left.
+For more information on how to enable RTL rendering, please refer to the following link: [Right to left in WinUI controls](https://help.syncfusion.com/winui/common/right-to-left).